-These five individuals—all artists, arts leaders, and/or community advocates—are the founding board members of OrpheusPDX.
-They are the foundation on which the company and future board will grow.
+These individuals—all artists, arts leaders, and/or community advocates—are the foundation on which the company will grow.
 We are very grateful for their investment in our company and belief in our mission.

 Joe d’Angerio is an actor and producer with over 50 credits.
 Some of his acting credits include Clint Eastwood’s MILLION DOLLAR BABY, Tony Scott’s TRUE ROMANCE, OF MICE AND MEN, and the T.V. series 24.
 His producing credits include ABOUT CHERRY, LIFE OF CRIME, and MIDNIGHT SEX RUN.
 In April 2015, MERRY XMAS, produced by Mr. d’Angerio and Matthew Modine and starring Dick Van Dyke, had its world premiere at the Tribeca Film Festival.
 Mr. d’Angerio has served on the Board of Directors for the past 15 years of the Screen Actors Guild and presently on the Board of SAG-AFTRA.
 He resides in Los Angeles.